Phase 2: Create

 Collaboration during the coronavirus pandemic

-We understand that restrictions in place due to the coronavirus pandemic might negatively impact teams being able to get together to work with their Astro Pi kit.
-To help teams lead these sessions online, we have created this helpful document to navigate how to collaborate virtually as a team.
+We understand that restrictions in place due to the coronavirus pandemic may negatively impact teams being able to get together to work with their Astro Pi kit.
+To help teams lead these sessions online and collaborate remotely, we have created lesson plan templates for your sessions.